-This tea has become famous for its color-changing ability when acidic ingredients such as lime juice are added to the brewed tea.
+Butterfly Pea Flower Tea – This tea has an earthy, woody, and slightly floral flavor.
+When brewed, it has a beautiful deep blue color.
+It has become famous for its color-changing ability when in the presence of acidic ingredients, like lime juice.
 You can buy loose or bagged butterfly pea flower tea online and in some specialty stores.

 Step-by-Step Instructions